merlinnerd922/OpenHome/docs/BUILD_WINDOWS.md

 ## Download and Install Rust

-You need to download Rust perferably using `rustup`.
+You need to download Rust preferably using `rustup`.
 You may need the Windows C++ build tools.
 Get it from here https://www.rust-lang.org/tools/install.

 ## Download the OpenHome source code